stumburs/vissort-legacy/README.md

 - Adjustable sorting speed
 - Multi-threaded (done poorly)

+## Flagged as virus

+If you try downloading one of the releases, Windows Defender will probably (definitely) get rid of it.
+There's not much I can do at this moment.
+If you're worried about it being a virus, clone the repo, build it yourself, enjoy!
+If not, you can allow the .exe in Windows Defender and re-download it.
+You can even check it with VirusTotal.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.